ronsos/CarND-BehavioralCloning-Proj3/writeup_report.md

 | 4 |  0.0197 | 0.0323 |

 ## Future Work
 It may be possible to further improve the performance of the network with some additional changes.
 Adding a dropout or max pool layer to the network may help reduce the loss.
 Adding some randomness to the data set, by only flipping a subset of images would likely lead to similar performance with less training time.
-Use of manual training data should be investigate (as opposed to the provided data set).
+Use of manual training data should be investigated (as opposed to the provided data set).
 Additional pre-processing steps, such as shading or random brightness adjustments may help performance and also improve Track 2 performance.
 Finally, Track 2 should be investigated further.